 Do I need a contract?

-In order to change supplier, you will need to enter into a contract with your chosen new supplier.
-The contract will specify the price you will pay and the terms and conditions of supply.
+You already have an energy supply contract with your existing energy provider.
+In order to change supplier, you need to enter into a contract with your chosen new supplier.
+The contract specifies the price you pay and the terms and conditions of supply.

 Can I cancel a contract once I have applied for it?

-After signing up to a new supplier through our site, you will be notified of your rights to change your mind and or cancel the contract during what is known as a 'cooling off' period.
-Typically this is between 7 to 14 days.
-During this period, you can cancel the contract without penalty, provided the services you are purchasing are in excess of £35.
+After signing up to a new supplier through our site, you should be notified of your rights to change your mind and/or cancel the contract during your standard 14-day cooling-off period.

 How many different types of contract are there?

-There are two basic types of contract; rolling contracts or fixed term contracts.
+There are 2 basic types of contract - rolling contracts or fixed term contracts.

 What is a rolling contract?